 The initial award of time shall be no greater than six weeks and shall be awarded unless a majority of the Sick Leave Bank Committee votes against such an award.
-A one- time extension may be granted for no greater than six weeks by a majority of the Sick Leave Bank Committee.
+A one-time extension may be granted for no greater than six weeks by a majority of the Sick Leave Bank Committee.

-Any vacation leave, sick leave or personal leave which accrues to an employee during a period in which the bargaining unit member is drawing on the Sick Leave Bank shall be credited automatically to the Sick Leave Bank.
+Any vacation leave, sick leave or personal leave which accrues to an employee during a period in which they are drawing on the Sick Leave Bank shall be credited automatically to the Sick Leave Bank.